 The Wardrobe and Masking

-As a hunter, you want to wear clothing that will help you blend in with your surroundings.
+As a hunter, you want to wear clothing and shoes that will help you blend in with your surroundings.
 This means choosing clothes that are the same color as the environment you will be hunting in.
 For example, wearing green or brown clothes will help you blend in with the trees and vegetation if you are hunting in a forest.

 In addition to wearing the right clothes, you also want to use scent-control products to mask your human scent.
 This is especially important when hunting deer, as they have a keen sense of smell and can easily be spooked by the scent of humans.